To download/save this report in PDF format, please click here.

 Letters of credit (L/Cs) may be used to pay for U.S. exports to Argentina.
 A number of banks in Argentina open letters of credit once the bank has approved a line of credit for the Argentine company.
 Multinationals, large and medium sized firms are still the main users of L/Cs.
 However, to a lesser degree, L/Cs are also used by small firms.

-Another payment option may be direct payment from Argentine importers’ overseas bank accounts.
-Bank drafts and documentary collections are also of common use.
+Another payment option may be direct payment from Argentine importers’ overseas bank accounts, but given the current regulatory framework governing trade and foreign exchange, the use of overseas accounts may not the preferred means of payment by the Argentine importer.
+Bank drafts and documentary collections are commonly used.
 While they do help safeguard the U.S. exporter's title to goods until payment has been received, all credit and country risk remains with the exporter.
 There is no obligation for the bank to cover these risks.
 However, documentary collections are less costly than letters of credit and, where the exporter is comfortable with these risks, they offer a practical and efficient solution, particularly for Argentine subsidiaries of U.S. companies.

-According to local sources, the majority of sales to Argentine importers are currently taking place on open account.
-Small- and medium-sized Argentine companies in key sectors continue to have liquidity, favoring technological upgrades in production lines.
+Most sales to Argentine importers currently take place on open account.
+Small- and medium-sized Argentine companies in key sectors with appropriate liquidity invest in technological upgrades in production lines.
 As a result, open account sales generally take place between small- and medium-sized firms.
 U.S. exporters should consider open account payment terms only if they have a great deal of trust in the local importer and feel confident in the client's ability and willingness to pay.

 In Argentina, Law No. 21,526 of 1977 governs banking activities.
 Under this law, Argentina’s Central Bank (BCRA) is the implementing authority and the regulatory body, which issues standards and controls activities of financial institutions included in the law (authorization and operating conditions within the banking industry; definition of permitted, prohibited and limited transactions; monetary controls; meeting certain operating ratios; information; accounting and control systems; dissolution and liquidation; etc.).
 In order to operate in Argentina, foreign banks must register with the BCRA and obtain appropriate authorization prior to engaging in banking activities in Argentina.
 In addition, there are minimum capital requirements for these entities to be allowed to do business.